 - Grease a large 1.5 ltr bundt tin

-- In a large saucepan gently melt together the Guinness, butter, sugar & cocoa until everything has dissolved & is well blended, set aside to cool slightly
+- In a large saucepan gently melt together the Guinness, butter, sugar & cocoa until everything has dissolved & is well blended together then set aside to cool slightly

-- Using a jug, beat together the yogurt, vanilla extract & eggs
+- Using a jug or small bowl, beat together the yogurt, vanilla extract & eggs

-- In a large bowl, sift together the flours & bicarbonate
+- In a separate large bowl, sift together the flours & bicarbonate

-- Make a weel in the centre of the dry ingredients & pour in the Guinness mixture & the yogurt mixture
+- Make a well in the centre of the dry ingredients & pour in both the Guinness mixture & the yogurt mixture

-- Whisk until thoroughly combined & no spots of dry flour remain
+- Whisk everything together until thoroughly combined & the are no more spots of dry flour anywhere

-- Pour into the prepared bundt tin and bake at 180C for 55 minutes to 1 hour, until a skewer inserted comes out clean
+- Pour the mixture into the prepared bundt tin and bake at 180C for 55 minutes to 1 hour, until a skewer inserted into the centre of the cake comes out clean, without any mixture attached

 - Allow the cake to cool in its tin for 10 minutes before removing & leaving to fully cool on a cooling rack